fractalscape13/FullStackAnimalShelter/README.md

 #### _An inventory system for animals in the animal shelter using a React front-end and a C#/.NET API with MySQL_

 #### By: **Joseph Wangemann, Alex Skreen**
-_May 12, 2020_
+_May 12/13, 2020_

 ## Description

-_The front-end of this application allows a user to GET, POST, PUT, and DELETE listings of animals in the animal shelter API.
-It has GET/POST routes for creating a user and an associated authentication token and requires authentication tokens for POST/PUT/DELETE animal routes._
+_The front-end of this application allows a user to see the list of all animals in the database, add new animals, edit existing animals, or delete from the database.
+The API has GET/POST routes for creating a user and an associated authentication token, but authentication is not set up with the front-end yet._

-## Specifications / User Stories:
+## API Specifications / User Stories: (Specs that mention authentication do not actually require authentication at this stage)
 * A user is able to GET all animals in the shelter.
 * A user is able to GET an individual animal listing.
 * A user is able to POST a new user (username and password fields required).